Fihaonana

 Fihaonana is a town in Analamanga Region, in the Central Highlands of Madagascar, located north at 60 km from the capital of Antananarivo, 5 km off from the highway RN 4 to Mahajunga.

-The commune is composed by 16 villages (fonkontany):
+The commune is composed of 16 villages (fokontany):

 Andriatsibibiarivony, Tsitakondaza, Manankasina, Lovasoa, Manantenasoa, Tsaramivondrona, Tsimialona, Tsimiamboholahy, Fihaonana, Masindray-Est, Fokotsambo, Sambatra, Madiokororoka, Antsapanimahazo, Ambohimpiainana, Andranovelona, Andranofotsifandrosoana, Ambohitraina.

 Buddhist Temple

 Along the RN4 is situated the largest Buddhist temple in Madagascar (in Andranovelona).